scaramangagency/craft-litespeedcache/README.md

 ### Manually

-If you just want to clear the whole cache folder at once to build an entirely new cache, you can go opt to **Force Clear LiteSpeed Cache** in the plugins CP section.
-Clicking the clear button will remove the entire LSCache folder's contents.
+If you just want to nuke the whole cache folder at once, you can go opt to **Force Clear LiteSpeed Cache** in the plugins CP section.
+Clicking the clear button will remove all items in the LSCache folder.

 ### Forms